California Supreme Court rules state can’t force Trump to release tax returns

 Jessica Patterson, chairwoman of the California Republican Party, had sued California Secretary of State Alex Padilla over the law.

-Attorneys for the Republicans said the law, which was signed in July by Gov. Gavin Newsmen, would discourage potential candidates from running for office.
+Attorneys for the Republicans said the law, which was signed in July by Gov. Gavin Newsmen, would discourage potential candidates from running.
 That would run counter to the California constitutional mandate for an “open” primary.

 The state had argued the law merely added a routine administrative step to qualifying for the primary.
 They also argued voters had a right to know whether a candidate was involved in any financial shenanigans.